 You, as the auditor, are responsible for defining the extent and boundaries of what you will review during your audit (the 'audit scope').
-This should include a selection of facilities and business activities from within the member's RJC certification scope and a selection of COP or CoC Standard provisions taking into consideration the nature, scale and impact of the RJC member's business
+This should include a selection of facilities and business activities from within the member's RJC certification scope and the applicable COP or CoC Standard provisions as determined by Appendix 1.